 When does spring start and end?

 The spring season sees its official beginning on March 1st and is here to stay until May 31st each year.
-Spring is the perfect time for new beginnings.
-The combination of frequent rainfall and sunshine creates an optimal environment for any seeds and crops you sow to transform into blooming plants and delicious veggies over the upcoming months.
+Spring is the known as a time for new beginnings, making it a favourite for many gardeners.
+The combination of frequent rainfall and sunshine creates an optimal environment for any seeds and crops you sow to transform into blooming plants and delicious veggies.

-We recommend spending equal amounts of time on garden maintenance and on planting seeds throughout the season.
-Depending on the rainfall in your area, you might need to weed more often - once or twice a week should suffice.
-Check out our April blog post for some tips and tricks on how to reduce the time you spend weeding.
+If it frequently rains in your area, you might need to weed more often - once or twice a week should suffice!
+Check out our April blog post for some tips and tricks on how to control your beds and borders.

-Of course, if you cannot rely on frequent rain, you still need to water your beds, borders and potted plants depending on the specific plant needs.
-We go into more detail about when to sow which plants in our post about which gardening tasks to do in March.
+If you cannot rely on frequent rain, you will need to water your beds, borders and potted plants based on the specific plant needs.
+We go into a little more detail about when to sow which plants in our post about which gardening tasks to do in March.

-May sees spring in full force.
-You should take this opportunity to plant any remaining seeds for the summer.
+Once it gets to May, spring is in full force!
+Take this opportunity to plant any remaining seeds for the summer.
 If you’ve been growing your plants in a conservatory up until this point, we recommend checking out our May blog post, where we go into detail about how to harden off your plants before moving them outdoors.